Jamie3213/tolstoy-text-analysis/Readme.md

     ## 10      13 11200 "                    THE END."
     ## # … with 11,199 more rows

-The book actually ends on line 11,200 so let's get rid of any lines after that:
+The book actually ends on line 11,200 so let’s get rid of any lines after that:

 ``` r
 book %<>%
   filter(line <= 11200)
 ```

-Now we'll tokenise the text:
+Now we’ll tokenise the text:

 ``` r
 book_tokenised <- book %>%
   unnest_tokens(word, text)
 ```

-Project Gutenberg uses `_` to denote words which are italicised, so we're likely to have some of these words in our text:
+Project Gutenberg uses `_` to denote words which are italicised, so we’re likely to have some of these words in our text:

 ``` r
 book_tokenised %>%